 The two main deposits in the world are in Australia and Canada.
-The SPI MoS2 is collected by a professional geologist.
-Each molybdenite single crystal that is sold by SPI Supplies has been individually inspected and graded and only those passing the test of optical clarity and dimensions as well as aesthetic appearance are selected and packaged into special boxes with double cushion and padding.
+The SPI Supplies are carefully selected and each molybdenite single crystal has been individually inspected and graded.
+Only those passing the test of optical clarity and dimensions as well as aesthetic appearance are selected and packaged into special boxes with double cushion and padding.

 What are the physical characteristics?

 The SPI MoS2 "cleaves" in a way that is quite analogous to the cleaving of either "fine mica" or HOPG.
-Hence for the researcher, it is fairly easy to obtain a freshly cleaved surface for critical samples and research.
+Hence for the researcher, it is fairly easy to obtain a freshly cleaved surface for critical samples.
 SPI Supplies furnishes extensive additional characterization of the MoS2 offered for these applications.
 MoS2 is insoluble in dilute acids and concentrated H2SO4.